maltebp/River/README.md

 # River
-A hobby-level, one-man 2D game framework written as a C++17 library
+A hobby game framework  written in C++17

 ## Features
 The framework is under constant development, but as of now the following features are included: